PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter7/VNET/AWS/awsVPC_AllTasks.md

 1. Remember, in chapter 3 titled Understanding the Benefits of Public Clouds (AWS, Azure, and GCP) we described the Fault Tolerant Infrastructure which explained Availability Zones (AZ).

+#### Task 3: Describe and configure subnets

+In this task, you will define and configure VPC subnets.